tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 …
 ```

-Each time a new and un-cached page is requested, the assets are fetched from AEM at different URLs.
+Each time, a new and un-cached page is requested, the assets are fetched from AEM at different URLs.
 No Dispatcher caching and no browser caching can speed up the delivery.

 #### Where the Spooler Pattern Shines

 There is one natural exception, where this pattern even in its simple form is useful: If the binary is stored in the component itself – and not in the DAM.
 This however is useful only for images used once on the website, and not storing assets in the DAM means that you have a hard time managing your assets.
 Just imagine your usage license for a particular asset run out.
 How can you find out on which components you have used the asset?

 You see?
 The "M" in DAM stands for "Management" – as in Digital Asset Management.
-You don't want to give that mighty feature away.
+You don't want to give that feature away.

 #### Conclusion

 From an AEM developer's perspective the pattern looked super elegant.
-But with the Dispatcher taken into the equation you might agree that the naïve approach might not be sufficient.
+But with the Dispatcher taken into the equation, you might agree, that the naïve approach might not be sufficient.

 We leave it up to you to decide whether this is a pattern or an anti-pattern for now.
 And maybe you already have some good ideas in mind how to mitigate the issues explained above?
 Good.
-Then you will be eager to see how other projects have solved the issues.
+Then you will be eager to see how other projects have solved these issues.

 ### Solving Common Dispatcher Issues

 #### Overview

 Let's talk about how that could have been implemented a bit more cache-friendly.
 There are several options.
 Sometimes you cannot pick the best solution.
-Maybe you come into an already running project and you have limited budget to just fix the problem at hand and not enough to do a fully-fledged refactoring.
+Maybe you come into an already running project and you have limited budget to just fix the "cache problem" at hand and not enough to do a fully-fledged refactoring.
 Or you face a problem, that is a more complex than the example image component.

 We will outline the principles and the caveats in the following sections.

-Again, this is based on real-life experiences.
+Again, this is based on real-life experience.
 We have seen all those patterns in the wild already so it's not an academic exercise.
 This is why we are showing you some anti-patterns, so you have the chance to learn from mistakes others already have made.

 #### Cache killer

 > [!WARNING]
 > This is an anti-pattern.
 Do not use it.
 Ever.

-Query parameters like `?ck=398547283745`, are called a cache-killer ("ck").
-The idea is, that if you add a query parameter to a resource it is not cacheable.
-Moreover, if you add a random number as the parameter's value (like "398547283745") you make sure that no other cache between the AEM system and your screen is able to cache either.
+Have you ever seen query parameters like `?ck=398547283745`?
+They are called  cache-killer ("ck").
+The idea is, that if you add any query parameter the resource will not be acched.
+Moreover, if you add a random number as the parameter's value (like "398547283745") the URL becomes unique and you make sure, that no other cache between the AEM system and your screen is able to cache either.
 Usual in-between suspects would be a "Varnish" cache in front of the Dispatcher, a CDN or even the browser cache.
 Again: Don't do that.
 You do want your resources to be cached as much and as long as possible.
 The cache is your friend.
 Don't kill friends.

 #### Auto Invalidation

 > [!WARNING]
 > This is an anti-pattern.
 Avoid using it for digital assets.
 Try to keep the Dispatcher's default configuration, which > is auto invalidation for ".html" files, only

-On a short term, you can add ".jpg" and ".png" to the auto-invalidation configuration in the dispatcher.
+On a short term, you can add ".jpg" and ".png" to the auto-invalidation configuration in the Dispatcher.
 This means, that whenever an invalidation occurs, all ".jpg", ".png" and ".html" need to be re-rendered.

-This pattern is super easy implemented and can buy you some time if business owners complain about not seeing their changes materialize on the live site fast enough.
+This pattern is super easy implemented if business owners complain about not seeing their changes materialize on the live site fast enough.
+But this can only buy you some time to come up with a more sophisticated solution.

-Make sure however, that you understand the vast performance impacts.
+Make sure that you understand the vast performance impacts.
 This will slow your website down significantly and could even impact the stability – if your site is a high load website with frequent changes – such as a news portal.

 #### URL fingerprinting

 A URL fingerprint looks like a cache-killer.
 But it's not.
 It's not a random number but a value that characterizes the contents of the resource.
-This can be a hash of the resource's content or even more simple, a timestamp when the resource was uploaded, edited or updated.
+This can be a hash of the resource's content or - even more simple - a timestamp when the resource was uploaded, edited or updated.

 A Unix-timestamp is good enough for a real-world implementation.
 For better readability we are using a more readable format in this tutorial: `2018 31.12 23:59 or fp-2018-31-12-23-59`.

 The fingerprint must not be used as a query parameter, as URLs with query parameters   cannot be cached.
-You can use a selector for the fingerprint.
+You can use a selector or the suffix for the fingerprint.

 Let's assume, the file `/content/dam/flower.jpg` has a `jcr:lastModified` date of December 31st in 2018, 23:59.
 The URL with the fingerprint is `/content/home/jcr:content/par/respi.fp-2018-31-12-23-59.jpg`.